The Moberg Lecture

 Speakers from SSSH

-Marianne Arner, MD, PhD, Associate professor
+Marianne Arner, MD, PhD, Professor

 Marianne Arner is a senior consultant in hand surgery with long clinical experience, presently working in Stockholm.
 She is the registry manager of the Swedish national health care registry for hand surgery, HAKIR, since the start in 2010.